opinti/spectral-multifidelity/README.md

 ### 1. Using the `Graph` class

-The `Graph` class inherhits from `GraphCore` class, which computes graph-based representations, such as the adjacency matrix and the normalized graph Laplacian.
+The `Graph` class inherits from `GraphCore` class, which computes graph-based representations, such as the adjacency matrix and the normalized graph Laplacian.
 Here is an example of how to initialize an instance of the class and compute graph's representation matrices based on the nodes attributes.

 ```python